Do you want to capture some amazing Valentine’s Day images, but you’re fresh out of ideas?

-Instead of photographing your significant other, try photographing your child, instead.
-Give them some nice Valentine’s Day props, such as chocolates or hearts, and ask them to do fun things with the items.
-Tell them to eat the chocolate or make a mess with the hearts – whatever you need to get some unique images.
+Instead of photographing your significant other, try photographing your child.
+Hand them some nice Valentine’s Day props, such as chocolates or hearts, and ask them to do fun things with the items.
+Encourage them to eat the chocolate or make a mess with the hearts – whatever you need to get some unique images.

-6. Create a Flat Lay With Your Valentines
+8. Create a Flat Lay with Your Valentines

-If you’re the type of person who receives tons of Valentine’s Day gifts (or buys lots of gifts for yourself), then this idea is for you:
+If you’re the type of person who receives tons of Valentine’s Day gifts (or buys a lot of gifts for yourself), then this idea is for you:

-Try to place a dominant item somewhere into the flat lay, generally off-center–something that the viewer’s eye can focus on, like a large cutout heart or a box of chocolates.
+Try to place a dominant item somewhere into the flat lay.
+Something that the viewer’s eye can focus on, like a large cutout heart or a box of chocolates.